 Betting is where a lot of people get stuck.
-You start with a mere handful of coins, and a max bet of 200 (which can be upgraded - we'll cover that later).
+You start with a mere handful of coins, and will need to grab some Snake Oil from the shop to bet (which can be upgraded - we'll cover that later).
 Games begin at the top of every hour, so try to bet as many times as you can over the course of the day.
 Many strategies exist, and I will be referencing what I personally used to dig myself out of the 0 coin beg-bet* trap, but it's worth looking into others - find out what works for you!

 Why is the weather on the betting screen so weird?